 I was actually unaware that there is such a thing as pork-based bbq.
 All the aforementioned bbq places are fabulous.

 In a couple weeks, a New York Italian restaurant will be opening in the W hotel called Coal Vine's.
 I'll be working there and if it's anything like the one I worked at in Dallas, it will be phenomenal.
-It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. almost 8 years ago
+It specializes in New York style pizza, thin crust cooked in a coal burning oven, but also has salads, appetizers(salmon tartar is amazing!), pasta, and fish dishes. over 9 years ago